 Right next to the church of Santa Maria in Cosmedin – famous for the stone mask known as ‘la Bocca della Verità’, or ‘the mouth of truth’ – the hotel is on a busy road, and therefore not for those who want to walk out of the door straight into the lanes and piazzas of old Rome.
-But it’s well placed for visits to the Roman Forum and Palatine and the Capitoline Museums, for a stroll across the Tiber Island to Trastevere, and for buses to most centro storico locations.
+But it’s well placed for visits to the [node:168807] and the Capitoline Museums, for a stroll across the Tiber Island to Trastevere, and for buses to most centro storico locations.
 It’s also handy for business travellers who are planning to get around the city by taxi.
 The downside of this easy road access is the noise and the traffic fumes from the busy thoroughfare outside – though the double glazing works pretty well.

 Done out in tones of cream, beige, brown and auburn, with warm parquet floors, the 59 guest rooms are relaxing cocoons to come home to after a hard day’s sightseeing or a round of meetings.
 All are spacious – even the entry-level classic doubles.